 To prevent potential negative side effects, most professionals recommend pursuing a non-surgical back pain treatment route.
 The goal of sciatica treatment is to provide pain relief, while also repairing the root of the pain in the spine.

 - Chiropractic Adjustment: The main goal of treatment is to eliminate the source of the pain.
 Therefore, chiropractic adjustments are key.
 These sessions can improve the alignment of the lumbar discs.
 Thus, you restore the spine’s functionality.
-As a back pain treatment, chiropractic care is indispensable.

 - Physical Therapy: While the above two treatments are instrumental in healing the spine, physical therapy is also a critical phase of the back pain treatment process.
 This process generally involves three components: